How To Create An Amazing App Icon

 In fact, research shows that 92.6 percent of people put the most importance on visual factors when making a purchasing decision.

-So, keep the following best practices in mind while designing your icon, and your app will be much more likely to attract your target audience.
+Want to learn how to make an app icon?
+Keep the following best practices in mind while designing your icon, and your app will be much more likely to attract your target audience.

 App Icon Creation Best Practices